 You do not always need to go to court for a car accident.
-The Law Offices of Anidjar & Levine can represent you through the entire course of your case, including through litigation if it becomes necessary.
+The Law Offices of Anidjar & Levine can represent you as the auto accident attorney in your case and guide you through the entire course of your case, including through litigation, if it becomes necessary.

 In general, there are three ways a case can play out after a West Palm Beach car accident:

-- You suffered relatively minor injuries and can only pursue compensation through your PIP policy, recovering medical treatment costs and lost wages up to the limits allowed by law; or
+- You suffered relatively minor injuries and can only pursue compensation through your PIP policy, recovering medical treatment costs and lost wages up to the limits allowed by law.

-- You meet the serious injury threshold and file a fault-based insurance claim based on the negligent driver’s liability automobile insurance coverage; or
+- You meet the serious injury threshold and file a fault-based insurance claim based on the negligent driver’s liability automobile insurance coverage.

-As you can see, whether or not you have to go to court as a part of pursuing compensation in a West Palm Beach car accident case depends on how the case plays out.
-At the Law Offices of Anidjar & Levine, we will always fight for your best interests.
+As you can see, whether you have to go to court as a part of pursuing compensation in a West Palm Beach car accident case depends on how the case plays out.
+We will always fight for your best interests at the Law Offices of Anidjar & Levine.
 If this means we need to litigate your case to try to recover a fair payout, we will not hesitate to do so.